dsstevens/Fit_Lit/README.md

 - Learning to coordinate collaboration using GitHub between four team members working simultaneously on multiple branches.

 ## Future features could include:
-- Building user interactivity allowing them to add new input and manipulate data.
+- Building user interactivity allowing them to not only add new input for one activity but also manipulate data.
-- Learn to post information through API calls.
+- Complete the login and develop a login view which persists for the user upon refresh.
 - Giving the user more information on login such as a motivational quote or a competitive incentive with other app users.